nanoman689/interview_questions/README.md

 ### What are your favourite image replacement techniques and which do you use when?
--Using cross-browser CSS coding.
+- Using cross-browser CSS coding.
 The internet explorer is a hard and using this on IE is very hard.

--Making responsive websites.
+- Making responsive websites.
 But this means having a menu button instead of a bar in many places that we don't want, it can be a problematch.

--Checking with caniuse.com
+- Checking with caniuse.com
 [caniuse.com](http://caniuse.com/)

 ### How do you serve your pages for feature-constrained browsers?
 The browser market will catch up and you won’t have to update anything because the hacks you implemented won’t be needed, and won’t even be actually called.
 Plus: it’s less frustrating.
 You can actually design stuff the way you want, make it both look better and with cleaner code.

 ### What techniques/processes do you use?